Field House Cottage details

 Heating, electricity, bed linen, towels and WiFi are included.

 Please note this is a no smoking property.

 Field House Cottage is attached to our own home and you're welcome to use our large garden which includes a seasonal lake, island, pond and areas ideal for picnics.
 For nature lovers, there's an abundance of wildlife.
-Please note: with open water, a dam and rocks in the garden, children need to be supervised at all times.
+Please note: with open water, a dam and rocks in the garden plus a raised patio, children need to be supervised at all times.